 - Course prerequisites must be satisfied as identified in the McHenry County College catalog.

-- The college has an academic standards policy requiring that students maintain a 2.0 “C” grade average.
+- MCC has an academic standards policy requiring that students maintain a 2.0 “C” grade average.

 - Student meets with high school counselor and completes MCC High School Plus Registration form and obtains high school transcript to verify grade point average and determine possible course prerequisites.